An extract from GRR The European, Middle Eastern and African Restructuring Review 2018

 Despite the insolvency proceedings, some securities remain particularly effective.

-Firstly, the encumbered assets were, prior to the opening of insolvency proceedings, transferred as guarantee outside of the debtor's estate.
-These assets are, therefore, outside the scope of insolvency proceedings, allowing the creditor to freely enforce its security.
-This is the case of fiducie, Dailly assignment of receivables and leasing.4
+First, the encumbered assets were, prior to the opening of insolvency proceedings, transferred as guarantee outside of the debtor’s estate.
+These assets are therefore outside the scope of insolvency proceedings allowing the creditor to freely enforce its security.
+This is the case with fiducie, Dailly assignment of receivables and leasing.4

-Thirdly, in case of sale of the business as a whole in reorganisation or liquidation proceedings, liability for special securities over immoveable and moveable assets guaranteeing the repayment of a loan granted to the business for the financing of the encumbered asset shall be conveyed to the new purchaser of the business.
+Thirdly, in case of sale of the business as a whole in reorganisation or liquidation proceedings, liability for special securities over immovable and movable assets guaranteeing the repayment of a loan granted to the business for the financing of the encumbered asset shall be conveyed to the new purchaser of the business.